Health Coverage Options

 COBRA and Minnesota Continuation Coverage

-- You continue with the employer group coverage you had, usually for up to 18 months.
-You now pay the full premium plus usually a two percent administrative charge.
+- You continue with the employer group coverage you had, usually for a limited period of 18 or 36 months.
+In determining COBRA premiums, the plan can include the costs paid by employees and the employer, plus an additional 2 percent for administrative costs.
 To get this coverage a "qualifying event" must occur.

 - COBRA - How to Continue Your Health Coverage on the Managed Care Systems Section website lists some of these qualifying events and other information about COBRA and Minnesota continuation coverage.